isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-keep-spray-paint-from-chipping-off-metal.markdown

 > See Also:
 > [Paint Roller for Popcorn Ceiling](https://pestpolicy.com/best-paint-roller-for-popcorn-ceiling/)
 ## Conclusion
-On how to keep spray paint from chipping off metal, you begin by selecting tools and materials required, inspect the suspect the painted surface,  and clean the metal surface before sanding and polishing to attain a smooth finish.
+On how to keep spray paint from chipping off metal, you begin by selecting tools and materials required, inspect the suspect the painted surface,� and clean the metal surface before sanding and polishing to attain a smooth finish.
 Besides, you will select, prepare, and apply the primer as a way of boosting base coat stickiness action and reducing subsequent chipping occurrences.
 Finally, select, prepare and apply the paint finish before sealing the final paint layer as a way of blocking the chipping agents from direct action.